kcarnold/cs344/content/units/05learning/homework.md

 ## Instructions

 Create a new notebook.
-You may start with this code, which sets up the data loading.
+You may start by copy-pasting this code, which sets up the data loading.

 ```python
 # Import fastai, but only for the DataBlock part.